 The following Translate Suffusion Theme into Another Language tutorial shows you how to translate Suffusion theme into Spanish and more.

-Latest News: I have updated some of the information below.
+Latest News: I have updated some information below.

 What you need:

 - A text editor, I use notepad in Windows.
 You can use what ever you want as long as it is a plain text editor.